adbrucker/tuos-latex/tuos-letter/README.md

 ## License
-This project is dual-licensed under a 2-clause BSD-style license and/or the LPPL version 1 or any later version.
+This project is dual-licensed under a 2-clause BSD-style license and/or the LPPL version 1.3c or (at your opinion) any later version.